wrightedu/remote-learning/webex-instructor-guide.md

 - [Back to Top](#Instructor-Guide-to-Webex)

 ## Using Yeti microphone
-**Note: This is for Russ 152C and Oelman Hall 320 - instructor station has microphone and boom arm**
+**Note: This is for Russ 152C and Oelman Hall 320 - instructor station has microphone and arm**

 - When you start your webex meeting, make sure the correct microphone input device is selected
 - Yeti should be part of the decive name